Advice for parents seeking to purchase instruments

 Unless you know what you are doing, do not buy a secondhand bass.
 A good quality beginner's instrument is relatively cheap, though more expensive than a guitar, and if looked after will have a reasonable second-hand value.
 If you need a full sized bass We recommend this package (A),or this package (B) which includes almost everything that a young bassist needs.

-If you need a short scale bass package then we recommend this short scale bass (A) or this short scale bass (B) - with this short scale you will also need a bag, strap, amp and tuner.
+If you need a short scale bass then we recommend this short scale bass (A) or this short scale bass (B) - with these short scales you will also need a bag, strap, amp and tuner.
 For a stunning short scale bass that would be a long term instrument...We recommend this one

 Advice on Drums and recommended Drum package

 The minimum standard of kit that we would recommend is the one that we use for the Little Rockers classes (click here), which is significantly cheaper than the kit that we use in the main school, and has an identical pad layout.
-The kit we would recommend with mesh heads is this one.
+The kit we would recommend for all drummers with mesh heads is this one.
 Don't forget you'll need a drum pedal!
 (Click here for new mesh kit)